Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Verification of -enforceability

-\begin{remark} The defensive verifer can be regarded as a defender that tracks the defensive actions in an effort to conceal the secret events and confuse the eavesdropper.
-Since the set of states of $G_D$ is identical to (or a subset) of the set of states of $G_v$, we can also classify the states of $G_D$ in two disjoint sets: the set of normal states $X_{N_v}$, and the set of uncertain states $X_{NS_v}$ (recall that the set of secret states has been pruned away). \end{remark}
+Since the set of states of $G_D$ is identical to (or a subset of) the set of states of $G_v$, we can also classify the states of $G_D$ in two disjoint sets: the set of normal states $X_{N_v}$, and the set of uncertain states $X_{NS_v}$ (recall that the set of secret states has been pruned away).